-OEAQ supports the development of national Adventure Activity Standards (AAS) currently being developed in 2015.
+OEAQ supports the development of national Adventure Activity Standards (AAS) currently being developed.

 The AAS were developed to promote:

 - Understanding of the minimum requirements for running quality, accountable adventure activities

 - Knowledge for industry, public consumers, insurers and the legal system

 The AAS are NOT statutory standards by law.
 In Queensland, legal liability for injuries or property damage is primarily governed by the law of Contract and Negligence which are described within each AAS introduction.

 OEAQ upholds the following Queensland Adventure Activity Standards as they apply to the diversity of outdoor activities undertaken in Queensland: